Yokohama Dreamland Monorail: History

 Opened in August 1964, Yokohama Dreamland was Japan's first large-scale, modern amusement park and an instant hit.
-Due to its inconvenient location far from the nearest station, plans were soon drawn up to connect it to Ofuna Station by monorail, and a mere two years later, in May 1966, the Yokohama Dreamland Monorail was opened to the public, offering an 8-minute ride from Ofuna station to the park.
+However, the amusement park was notably inconvenient to access, with the park being over 5 km away from the Ofuna Station, which was the closest station to the park.
+The hilly terrain made it difficult for any standard railways to be constructed, resulting in a monorail line being planned.
+A mere two years later, in May 1966, the Yokohama Dreamland Monorail was opened to the public, offering an 8-minute ride from Ofuna station to the park.
 Despite a steep fare (at the time) of ¥170, the line was initially a hit, and with significant population growth in the area, plans were soon made to add an intermediate infill station and extend the line to Mutsuai Station on the Odakyu Enoshima Line.

 However, cracks soon started appearing in the monorail beam.
 The developers had been unable to buy the necessary land along the original route, forcing the route of the monorail to be changed, resulting in steep grades of as much as 100‰ (10%).
 The monorail vehicles were altered to cope with the high grades, increasing their weight, but the strength of the beam was not increased to match.
-It soon became clear that the beam was simply not strong enough to withstand these additional stresses safely, and in September 1967, the service was suspended after operating for only one year and four months.
+It soon became clear that the beam was simply not strong enough to withstand these additional stresses safely, and in September 1967, the service was suspended after a strong demand from the Ministry of Land, Infrastructure, Transport and Tourism despite operating for only a year and four months.